aldro61/patric_tools/README.md

 # PATRIC tools
-Python package to interact with the PATRIC database (https://www.patricbrc.org)
+A Python package to interact with the PATRIC database (https://www.patricbrc.org)

+## Notes

+* This package is highly dependant on the structure of the FTP directories at PATRIC.
+If the structure changes, parts of the code may need to be updated.

-Disclaimer
+## Disclaimer
---
 This is not an official tool of the PATRIC database.
 It is a package that I use for my personal interaction with the database.